Best Cordless Drill for 2024 – 13 Tools Tested Head-to-Head

 Concrete Bit4.91 sec (11th place)4.91 sec (14th place)

 Skil sets itself apart in the Prosumer and DIY class by outperforming its competitors from Ryobi and Craftsman.
-While it’s not the most compact or lightest of the three, it’s still very reasonable in both departments.
+While not the most compact or lightest of the three, it’s still very reasonable in both departments.

 Two features also jump out that push Skil over the top.
 The battery includes a USB port for charging your devices.
 It’s a super-handy value add that you can take advantage of at home or on the road.